Upcoming National Teacher Training With Deb And Ellyn

 ~Kristin McGee, Peloton Yoga Teacher and PYC Graduate

 As a midwife I found this training to be comprehensive and informative with regard to the pregnant body, labor, and birth.
 It was the perfect combination of intense didactic learning and yoga teacher training.
 I loved the online component, the required reading, the comprehensive exam required to gain certification- the whole training.
-Deb & Caprice have created the most comprehensive, evidence-based, pelvic-sound, prenatal yoga teacher training out there.
+Deb has created the most comprehensive, evidence-based, pelvic-sound, prenatal yoga teacher training out there.
 At completion, I felt prepared to teach and confident that I could keep my pregnant students safe and prepare them for an active labor.

 ~Julie Rauschenplat, Midwife, yoga teacher, and PYC Graduate